 Kihei is a fantastic destination for travelers looking for cool ocean waves and tourism conveniences at a more affordable price and accessible location than the West Side.
 The area offers the longest continuous coastline on the island with beaches ranging from powdery white sands to golden calm shorelines, punctuated by the remnants of Hawaii’s volcanic past.

 In addition to traditional hotels, families and couples alike will find a great selection of private vacation rentals and Airbnbs in Kihei to meet their needs.
-The temperature is mostly hot and dry year-round, even when it’s raining on other parts of the island, making it the ideal location for a perfect Hawaiian holiday.
+The temperature is mostly hot and dry year-round.
+Even when it’s raining on other parts of the island, it makes it the ideal location for a perfect Hawaiian holiday.

 Looking for a perfect night out?
 Check out some of the island’s local musicians for a live set at What Ale’s You?
 They have an excellent selection of craft beer and wine and a scrumptious selection of elevated bar food.